skmezanul/sysadmin/README.md

 confcpanelvpsserver.sh - Configure a VPS cPanel Server

+checkrdns.sh - Check rDNS for a massive list IPs

 crowleyspam.sh - Verify spam in the server and check if the main IP is listed in RBL

+createdir.sh - Create direcorys for a custom implemetation hooks in cPanel

+createhooksspf.sh - Create a custom hooks - This hooks create a custom module SPF

 deletequeue.sh - Delete all the queue in the server

 doveadm.sh - Create subfolders in the Maidirbox

 forcequeueautossl.sh - Force the queue AutoSSL in WHM

+grantdatase.sh - Add a user to a database

 httpdmonitor.sh - Monitor for HTTPD Server